Required

 Applying for short-term disability will help you make ends meet as you recover from your illness or injury.
 It can also help bridge the gap until your long-term social security disability benefits come through if you are severely ill or injured.

-How Do I File For Short-Term Disability?
+How Do I File for Short-Term Disability?

 If you or one of your family members were injured to the point where you can no longer work, you must file for short-term disability benefits as soon as possible so that you can receive benefits right when you need them.

-You can file online at ssa.gov, call their toll free phone number, or visit the social security field office, DDS, or ODAR local offices near you.
+You can file online at ssa.gov, call their toll-free phone number, or visit the social security field office, DDS, or ODAR local offices near you.

 In order to file, you’ll need the following documentation: